Remarks on the determination of the Lorentzian metric by the lengths of geodesics or null-geodesics: Introduction

 The solution $x_0=x_0(t), x=x(t), \xi_0=\xi_0(t),\xi=\xi(t)$ of (\ref{eq:1.3}), (\ref{eq:1.4}) is called a bicharacteristic and its projection on $(x_0,x)$ space-time is called geodesic.
 When $H(y,\eta_0,\eta)=0$ the curve $x_0=x_0(t), x=x(t),\xi_0=\xi_0(t),\xi=\xi(t)$ is called null-bicharacteristic and it's projection on $(x_0,x)$ space is called null space-time geodesic.

-The case of null space-time geodesics was studied in [1].
-In this short paper we consider the case when (\ref{eq:1.7}) is not zero.

-Inverse problems of the recovery of the Riemannian metric from the lengths of geodesics were considered in many works (see [3], [5], [6], [7], [8], [9] and others).
-In some of these papers, especially in [7], the emphasis was on the class of simple Riemannian metric (see [7]).
-In [10] some class of Lorentzian metrics was considered.
+Inverse problems of the recovery of the Riemannian metric from the lengths of geodesics were considered in many works (see[1], [3], [4], [5], [6] and others).
+In [7] some subclass of Lorentzian metrics was considered.

 Now we briefly describe the content of the paper.